Commuter Assistance Program Grants

-These grants fund programs and projects that help commuters and travelers with their transportation choices and decisions, address traffic congestion, improve air quality and help regions meet their air quality goals and requirements.
-These programs also help Virginia’s transportation system operate more efficiently by moving more people without increasing congestion by increasing vehicle occupancy, eliminating single occupant vehicle trips, increasing transit ridership, shifting trips from peak to off-peak periods, and reducing vehicle miles traveled.
+CAP also help Virginia’s transportation system operate more efficiently by moving more people without increasing congestion.
+These benefits are achieved by increasing vehicle occupancy, reducing single occupant vehicle trips, increasing transit, carpool and vanpool ridership, increasing telework, shifting trips from peak to off-peak periods, and reducing vehicle miles traveled.

 Grants are awarded through a competitive application process.
 DRPT’s Program Application Guidance document details all of DRPT’s grant programs, eligible recipients, and eligible projects and expenses.
 Grant awards are included in DRPT’s Six-Year Improvement Program (SYIP) which is reviewed and approved by the Commonwealth Transportation Board.